CvetomirKuzmanov/OpenAps_Widget-Display/README.md

 3. Copy and paste the contents of the `script.js` file from this project into the new script.
 4. Save the script.
 5. Go to your iPhone home screen and enter edit mode (long-press on the screen).
-6. Tap the `+` button to add a widget.
+6. Tap the `Edit` button and then the `Add Widget` button to add a widget.
-7. Search for Scriptable and add a widget.
+7. Search for Scriptable and add the `Run Script` widget.
-8. Edit the widget and select the script you created.
+8. In the edit mode click the widget and select the script you created.
 9. Save and exit.

-Your Scriptable widget should now be active on your home screen!
+Your OpenAps widget should now be active on your home screen!